angarsky/diveintopython/learn/date/datetime.md

 ## How to Add Days to a Datetime Object

-To add days to a Python `datetime` object, you can use the `timedelta` class from the `datetime` module.
+To add time to a Python `datetime` object, you can use the `timedelta` class from the `datetime` module.

 Here's an example code snippet that shows how to add 3 days to the current date: